piotrmurach/tty-prompt/README.md

 warriors = %w(Scorpion Kano Jax Kitana Raiden) prompt.select("Choose your destiny?", warriors, filter: true)
 # =>
 # Choose your destiny?
-(Use ↑/↓ arrow keys, press Enter to select, and letter keys to filter)
+(Press ↑/↓ arrow to move, Space or Enter to select and letters to filter)
 # ‣ Scorpion
 #   Kano
 #   Jax